-Editing like a pro doesn't necessarily involve expensive software nor the latest computers.
-Alhough these resources doesn’t hurt, and can certainly add to your workflow, a good editor is defined by their skills.
-You must choose your editing resources based in the purpose of your project, and of course your budget, but also by your personal preference.
-If you feel more comfortable and get your way around better with a particular software, then that's the one you should use.
+If you are a beginner in the editing world, or if you are just looking for ways to improve your editing skills and boost the quality of your final cuts, then you will find valuable information in this article, where we'll cover the best practices to edit video like a pro.
+Editing like a pro doesn't necessarily involve expensive software or the latest computers.
+Although these resources don't hurt and can certainly add to your workflow, a good editor is defined by their skills.
+You must choose your editing tools based on the purpose of your project and, of course, your budget, but also on your personal preference.
+If you feel more comfortable and get your way around better with particular software, then that's the one you should use.

 Here are the 5 tips that make for great editing.

 It's All About Storytelling

 Before you dive into technical concepts and specific editing tasks, it's important to have clear what are the goals of your work.
 Editing is, first and foremost, telling a story.
 Make it interesting, outstanding, and compelling.
 But essentially, your video or film needs to be coherent: it must tell the audience a story with a beginning, a middle, and an end, and it must be as fluent as possible.
 This means the storyline must prevail over amazing, eye-catching shots.

 Of course, you want breathtaking scenes in your video, but if they don't make sense to the plot, they'll do more harm than good.
 You should also put narrative as your highest priority when deciding how to enhance visual power: make long dialogues audible while cutting to b-roll scenes that illustrate the words spoken, add music that relates to the content and lifts it, etc. Stock footage, as well as stock motion graphics and stock music and sound effects, are great and affordable resources to improve visual appeal and content richness.
 A good trick from professionals is to use the basic storytelling structure based on the main subject (that can be either a character, an element, or even a concept) and its journey from one point or stage to the other.